daleonpz/Research-Project/chapter2.md

 **Measuring angular displacement**
-In order to move the follower to a defined angular position, the CY-521 board is used.
+In order to move the Follower to a defined angular position, the CY-521 board is used.
 The CY-521 has an accelerometer and a gyroscope.
 The accelerometer works by measuring the components of gravity in the different axis, taking the "earth" or gravity acceleration as reference.
-On the other hand, the gyroscope measures angular speed relative to itself or own rotation, using the inertial force called the Coriolis effect.
+On the other hand, the gyroscope measures angular speed relative to itself or its own rotation, using the inertial force called the Coriolis effect.

-With that information we could estimate the angular position of follower.
+With that information, we could estimate the angular position of Follower.
-However, the values from the accelerometer are not taking into account because the gravity vector is parallel to the Y-axis.
+However, the values from the accelerometer are not taken into account because the gravity vector is parallel to the Y-axis.
 It is important to note that we want to measure relative rotations, thus in the initial position the angle will always be $0$.

-The gyroscope measures angular speed in all axis, in particular the angular speed in  Y-axis or  $\omega_{y}$.
+The gyroscope measures angular speed in all axes, in particular the angular speed in  the Y-axis or  $\omega_{y}$.
 The angular displacement $\rho$ is just the integral of $\omega_{y}$.

 \begin{equation}